 In some situations, the property is free of rent control but subject to just cause eviction controls.
 Landlords need to give notice to their tenants of the exemption.

 Let’s explain this exemption a bit.
-The exemption’s purpose to limit the exemption to so-called "natural persons", not corporate entities.
+The exemption’s purpose is to limit the exemption to so-called "natural persons", not corporate entities.
 In other words, only landlords who are real people get relief from the just cause restraints.

 So, suppose an owner has made a revocable (“living”) trust and has transferred title of the property to the trust.
 Because the owner (the trustor) is still the owner (albeit under a different legal umbrella), the property will continue to enjoy the exemption from just cause.
 The same will be true for a limited liability company or partnership, as long as all the members and partners are people, not entities.

 The just cause limitations of the Protection Act apply to fully rented (non-owner occupied) duplexes and houses run as boarding houses or dormitories.
 The single family dwelling exemption applies only to owner occupied properties.